bfmkr/portfolio/Tableau Demo 2.md

 By 2015 Indian men have an average of 1.47 years of schooling for every year of schooling Indian women have, down from 2.45 years in 1970.
 It is notable, however, that India is still the furthest country away from equality, and that its negative gradient has become flatter over time which indicates a slowing of progress somewhat.

+### Conclusion

-In conclusion, we therefore can confidently answer the question with "India and Saudi Arabia stand out as having the greatest shifts towards equality between men and women, and India had the greatest shift overall"
+In conclusion, we therefore can confidently answer the question with "India and Saudi Arabia stand out as having the greatest shifts towards equality between men and women, with the *fastest* initial shifts towards equality, while out of the two India had the greatest absolute shift overall"

 <script type='text/javascript'>